 “I just bet you do,” she snapped.
 “I’ll find my own way, thanks!”
 And then she started walking — the wrong way, back toward the club.
 I almost let her go, but good sense prevailed.

 My next stop was the local precinct.
 It doesn’t do to skip out on a guy like Carmody.
 Besides, I wanted to see the effect my uniform would have on him.
 From a perverse sense of cruelty, I stopped at the desk sergeant to ask after the condition of Cadet Greene’s uniform; he grinned evilly and said he’d look it over personally when the Cadet came in.
-Life’s all about the little details.
+The key to proper success in life is all about paying attention to the little details.

 “Unhand her, you brutes!
 I’ll have you know, that is no way to treat a lady!”

 I knew that accent from my Militia days — a Confederate!
 This was about to get political — and no place for the likes of me.
 Carmody was still distracted with his capture; trouble getting the cuffs on, looked like.
-I didn’t stick around to watch.
+I’d done my bit for Service and State, and didn’t stick around to watch.